Payment support during the coronavirus outbreak

 How does it work?

 You’ll need to decide if you want to reduce or pause your payments.
-We’ll then pause any scheduled payments on your account, and it’s up to you if you’d like to pay nothing, or make occasional payments to reduce your normal billing amount, and only pay what you can afford.
+We’ll then pause any scheduled payments on your account.
+It’s up to you if you’d like to pay nothing, or make occasional payments to reduce your normal billing amount, and only pay what you can afford.
 Either way, the flexible payment period will last three months.
 After this time, any charges that were reduced or paused will be spread across your following payments over the next 9 months.

 So, if you apply for flexible payments, you’ll need to keep in mind your remaining bills will be slightly higher.
 Make sure you include this in your budget planning so you’re prepared for any increase you may see.
-You should also consider if the increase in your following payments would be difficult to manage, which may mean a temporary adjustment to your bill is unhelpful in the long run.
+You should also consider if the increase in your following payments would be difficult to manage.
+This could mean a temporary change to your bill is unhelpful in the long run.

 How do I apply?